 Part of Speech: Adjective, Noun

 Meaning: 1.
-(Adjective) Firm, fixed, unchangeable, unmovable, stubbornly unyielding and utterly unresponsive to persuasion.
+(Adjective) Firm, fixed, unchangeable, immovable, stubbornly unyielding and utterly unresponsive to persuasion.
 2. (Noun) A supremely hard stone or other impenetrable substance.

 Notes: Today's Good Word is a very good word indeed, behaving itself just as we would expect.
 The adverb is adamantly and the noun, adamancy.
 There is nothing unpredictable about this word.
 Enjoy it.

-In Play: When nothing, absolutely nothing, can convince you to change your mind, you are adamant: "I remain adamant in my opposition to any Dutch uncle French-kissing an Italian dressing in front of a German shepherd."
+In Play: When nothing, absolutely nothing, can convince you to change your mind, you are adamant: "I remain adamant in my opposition to any Dutch uncle French-kissing an Italian, dressing in front of a German shepherd."
 (I know it rarely happens.)
-I also think we should sprinkle our conversations with Good Word used as a noun: "Don't even try convincing Major Payne of anything: his head is macrocephalic and his heart, a cold adamant."
+I also think we should sprinkle our conversations with this Good Word in its guise as a noun: "Don't even try convincing Major Payne of anything: his head is macrocephalic and his heart, a cold adamant."

-Word History: Today's Good Word came to English via a circuitous route.
-It began as ancient Greek adamas, adamant- which originally meant "unconquerable", an adjective comprising a- "not" + damaz-ein "to conquer, tame".
-Later, however, adamas came to refer to something impenetrably hard and in that sense Latin borrowed it: lapis adamas (Genitive: lapidis adamantis) "hard stone = magnet; diamond".
+Word History: Today's Good Word came to English via a rather circuitous route.
+It began as ancient Greek adamas, adamant-, which originally meant "unconquerable", an adjective comprising a- "not" + damaz-ein "to conquer, tame".
+Later, however, adamas came to refer to something impenetrably hard and in that sense Latin borrowed it: lapis adamas (Genitive case: lapidis adamantis) "hard stone = magnet; diamond".
 English borrowed this version in the sense of "hard, unmovable".
-Then in Medieval Latin, for some odd reason, the initial A and D switched places; adamas became diamas, diamant-is, meaning strictly "diamond", another hard substance.
+Then in Medieval Latin, for some odd reason, the initial A and D switched places; adamas became diamas, diamant-is, meaning only "diamond".
 French developed this form into diamant, which English borrowed and mellowed into diamond.
 Oh, one other thing: the same Proto-Indo-European word that became damaz- in Greek, became tame in Modern English.
 Strange bedfellows, don't you think?

 Come visit our website at <http://www.alphadictionary.com> for more Good Words and other language resources!